quigly/quigly-console/README.md

 ### Test-rom Project

-For a demonstation of a game in the emulator, see the test-rom project.
-This project is written in C, howerver, any language that supports risc-v rv32im build targets will work in this environment.
+For a demonstration of a game in the emulator, see the test-rom project.
+This project is written in C, however, any language that supports risc-v rv32im build targets will work in this environment.
 If you want to add an example project for another programming language, please feel free to contribute!

 ---